 It’s the holiday season!
 Already!!!
 And now it’s time to get serious about planning a variety of tablescapes for parties you will host throughout the season.
-Let’s kick it off with one whose elements of warm, glowing fire and crisp, cold ice are perfect all winter through…for not a lot of money!
+Let’s kick it off with one whose elements of warm, glowing fire and crisp, cold ice are perfect all winter through (sans the tree, perfect for New Year’s Eve or any January tablescape)…for not a lot of money!

 (Click on any photo to enlarge/enhance.
 Photos and video by Sheri L. Grant)